digiexe-official/Reviews/reviews/deadline funnel review.md

 Fixed: Everyone shares the same deadline (e.g., a Black Friday sale ending April 10, 2025).
 Ideal for live launches or seasonal promotions.

 ### 2. Uncheatable Countdown Timers
 The star feature: Timers sync across devices and platforms.
-I tested this by switching browsers, using incognito mode, and even spoofing my IP, but it didn't work.
+I tested this by switching browsers, using Incognito mode, and even spoofing my IP address, but it didn't work.
 Once your timer’s up, you’re locked out.
 This authenticity builds trust and drives action.

 ### 3. Email and OnPage Integration